CherryLend/cherrylend-v2-spec/README.md

   loan_duration: POSIXTime,
 }
 ```
-The resulting two lists will validate that the datum in the inital loan UTxO has not been corrupted and the correct amount of collateral is being locked up at the collateral contract.

 We first need to fold the input loan UTxOs and remove duplicate lender address hashes.
-For duplicated lender address hashes, we will sum up the collateral amount, loan amount, and interest amount, and keep the loan duration the same.
-We will get the collateral amount and interest amount from the datum.
+When there is a duplicated lender address hashes, we will sum the collateral amount, loan amount, and interest amount, and keep everything else the same.
+The collateral amount and interest amount will be retrieved from the datum.
 The loan amount will be calculated by the amount of loan assets in the input loan UTxO.

-We will assume that the output collateral UTXO will be unique for each lender address.
-If it is not unique, the final validation will fail.
+We will assume that the output collateral UTxO's datum will have a unique lender address.
 We will use a filter map function to construct a list of ValidateLoanInfo.
 The collateral amount will be calculated by grabbing the amount of collateral assets in the output UTXO.
-Everything else will be constructed by looking at the datum of the collateral UTxOs.
+Everything else will be constructed from the datum of the collateral UTxOs.

 This is the datum for the collateral UTxO.
 ```